johannesnoordanus/svg2gcode/README.md

 ```
 (Note that this makes it possible to selectively cut path objects within the SVG.)

-or add *svg2gcode* option *--pathcut* to override all path stroke attributes within the SVG document or use option *--color_code* and set a cut action for the stroke color.
+or add *svg2gcode* option *--pathcut* to override all path stroke attributes within the SVG document or use option *--color_coded* and set a cut action for the stroke color.

 Run *svg2gcode* (with same options) again.
 Now the gcode after conversion will look like this: